FIND YOUR FEET ... EXPLORE

 Ax les Thermes

 Spa town and ski centre in the far south of the department, set in lovely mountain scenery en route to Andorra.
-Some pretty streets, squares and buildings, plus a sulphurous foot bath you can dunk your feet in (which is more fun than it sounds!).
-In July and August take the cable car and chair lift up to the ski stations and have lunch at Le Saquet, at 2000 metres altitude.
+Some pretty streets, squares and buildings, plus several hot sulphurous foot baths you can dunk your feet in (which is more fun than it sounds!).
+In July and August take the cable car and chair lift up to the ski stations and have lunch at Bonascre, at 1400 metres altitude.

 The prehistoric caves around the town of Tarascon.
 Niaux, the most famous, is the largest decorated cave in France still open to the public and is highly protected - only a small number of groups of limited size are permitted each day and so booking is essential, even outside the summer months.
 Lomberives is the biggest cave system in Europe; you can choose from over 20 different visits ranging from 1 to 7 hours.
 Bedeilhac: very large caves with stalagmites and amazing Magdalenian art.
 Grotte de la Vache is the smallest of the caves, but one that’s yielded a very large number of everyday objects; the Salle de Monique near the entrance has preserved traces of an encampment.